Table of Contents

 Finishing off the call with a variation of "thank you for calling" is like the cherry on top of the perfect customer call cake.
 It's another small way that you can let the customer know that you appreciate their business and end the call on a pleasant note.

-Closing Call Script and Strategies
+6 Call Closing Script and Strategies

 Formulating your closing call script will require careful consideration of how your typical sales or customer service process works, and molding your script to fit within that process.